-Once samples are collected, they will be processed by Apex Laboratories.
+ISM and composite samples will be processed by Apex Laboratories.
 Apex Laboratories will follow SOP G-105 R-02 Representative Sampling Methodology (RSM).
 The SOP is confidential and proprietary and circulation is restricted, the following is a summary of the sample processing that will be used.